abdullah-wpcoderrs/prd-chek/README.md

 ---

-**Built with ❤️ for the vibe coder community**
+**Built with ❤️ for the vibe coders community**

 Transform your ideas into production-ready documentation with PRD Generator.
+Abdullah Ajibowu - wpcoderrs © 2025.